hashicorp/terraform-website/content/source/docs/enterprise/saml/identity-provider-configuration.html.md

 ## Request and response

-To help you with the configuration of your identity provider, here are example documents for the request from TFE before sign-on and the response from the identity provider after sign-on.
+To help you with the configuration of your identity provider, here are example documents for the request from Terraform Enterprise before sign-on and the response from the identity provider after sign-on.

 ### Example AuthnRequest